Varden Conservation Area

 Complete information on hunting rules and regulations in Pennsylvania is available from the Pennsylvania Game Commission Web site.

-Hiking: The Varden Conservation Area offers a variety of short hiking trails through farm fields, forests and wetlands.
+Hiking: Varden Conservation Area offers a variety of short hiking trails through farm fields, forests, and wetlands.
 Please stay on the trails and respect private property.

 Bluebird Trail: 0.71 mile

 Wood Tower Trail: 0.79 mile

 Mid Valley Tract Trails: 3.32 miles of trails